History of Uchiwa|Changes in usage and the three major types of Uchiwa in Japan

 Kyo-uchiwa are made in the Kyoto area.
 The characteristics of the region, where a rich court culture has taken root over the past thousand years, are reflected in the uchiwa.
 The origin of today's Kyo Uchiwa is believed to be the "Gosho Uchiwa" made by painters of the Tosa and Kano schools who worked for the Imperial Court.
 The characteristic feature of this type of fan is a structure called a "sashie," in which the handle is attached later, separately from the fan's middle bone.
 The number of middle bones can be as many as 50 to 100, and the larger the number of bones, the higher the quality of the fan.
 In addition, decorative fans made of high-quality materials, lacquered or gilded, and otherwise highly valued as works of art or crafts are also produced.

-The history of Uchiwa will bring you even more enjoyment!
+Knowing the history of Uchiwa will further expand your enjoyment!